F31.30 – Bipolar disorder, current episode depressed, mild or moderate severity, unspecified

 • Bipolar disorder is lifelong, but medications and psychotherapy can manage mood swings and other symptoms.

-• Treatment generally involves mood stabilizers but may also include antipsychotics, antidepressants, psychotherapy, or a combination of these.
+• Treatment for mental and behavioural disorders like bipolar disorder, generally involves mood stabilizers but may also include antipsychotics, antidepressants, psychotherapy, or a combination of these.

 • Early diagnosis and treatment can help prevent significant disruptions in a person's life.